-The College Western Maryland College is located on a 160acre campus in Westminster, Maryland.
+Western Maryland College is located on a 160-acre campus in Westminster, Maryland.
 It is 28 miles from Baltimore on Route 140 and 58 miles from Washington, D.C. on Maryland Routes 27 and 97.

 Western Maryland College is a liberal arts institution accredited by the Middle States Association of Colleges and Secondary Schools.
 It holds membership in The American Association of Colleges for Teacher Education and has program approval from the National Association of Schools of Music and the Council on Education of the Deaf.
 The College is on the approved list of the American Association of University Women.

-The College is coeducational, the first institution south of the Mason and Dixon Line to open its doors to both young men and young women.
-It was founded in 1867 and chartered in 1868.
-Philosophy and Objectives Western Maryland College, as an educational institution dedicated to the liberal arts as a vital aspect of our culture, believes it can effectively further its purposes through appropriate graduate studies for professionals, in the fields of education and the liberal arts.
+Founded in 1867, Western Maryland was the first private coeducational institution south of the Mason-Dixon Line.

+Philosophy and Objectives

+Western Maryland College, as an educational institution dedicated to the liberal arts as a vital aspect of our culture, believes it can effectively further its purposes through appropriate graduate studies for professionals, in the fields of education and the liberal arts.
 The development of responsible and creative graduates clearly entails commitment to develop an environment open to the pursuit of truth and the growth of professional attitudes, ethical values, and critical judgment.
 This philosophical perspective and practice, intrinsic to the educational environment of Western Maryland College, must necessarily pervade its graduate programs.

 The consequent involvement of graduate students in leadership roles in academic activities and in opportunities to demonstrate and strengthen personal integrity by participation in the program requirements furthers the realization of such relevant characteristics as mature judgment and skill in human relations essential to excellence in their professional situations.

 The Master of Liberal Arts program is an extension of the College's long tradition in study of liberal arts at the baccalaureate level.
 It is a non-research degree focusing upon a balanced program in varied liberal arts fields.

-The graduate program leading to a Master of Education is designed to develop educators who will have: - a familiarity with the broad fields of knowledge and their relationships to each other. - an enriched background in their area of specialization. - an understanding of those concepts in education which will enhance effectiveness. - increased leadership potential through the ability to recognize educational problems and to design and perform studies to seek inferences about them.
+The graduate program leading to a Master of Education is designed to develop educators who will have:

+- a familiarity with the broad fields of knowledge and their relationships to each other.

+- an enriched background in their area of specialization.

+- an understanding of those concepts in education which will enhance effectiveness.

+- increased leadership potential through the ability to recognize educational problems and to design and perform studies to seek inferences about them.

+Calendar

+3

+Summer Session

+1981

+1981

+Monday, November 30

+1092

+Friday, December 18

+Wednesday, September 9

+Wednesday, November 25

+Monday, June 22 Wednesday, July 22 Thursday, July 23 Friday, August 21

+1982

+Monday, June 21 Wednesday, July 21 Thursday, July 22 Friday, August 20

+Fall Semester

+First Semester begins

+Thanksgiving recess begins

+Classes resume

+Semester ends

+First term begins

+First term ends

+Second term ends

+Second term begins

+Spring Semester

+oping ochicater 1902

+Second Semester begins Spring recess begins Monday, February 1 Monday, March 22

+Classes resume Monday, March 29

+Semester ends Friday, May 14

+Commencement Saturday, May 22

+Schedule may vary at off-campus centers